Curtis Yarvin: Status within the American Right

 In January 2025, Yarvin attended a Trump inaugural gala in Washington, D.C., hosted by Passage Press; Politico reported he was "an informal guest of honor" due to his "outsize[d] influence over the Trumpian right".
 David Marchese of The New York Times described him as "a fixture of the right-wing media universe", citing his appearances on the shows of political commentators like Tucker Carlson and Charlie Kirk, among others.
 He also described Yarvin's connections with officials in the second Trump administration, including the Director of Policy Planning, Michael Anton.

+Yarvin in Brazil

+On November 29, 2025, the Free Brazil Movement (MBL) held the Festival MBL in São Paulo, which also served to announce the creation of the Mission Party.
+Yarvin, presented on Mission's own informational website as a "radical ideologue associated with the American far-right", participated in the event and gave a speech during it.